fundamelon/terminal-game-tutorial/README.md

 Each part of the tutorial series is an individual project - you can ```make``` and run it if you wish.
 All source code is provided.

 Of course, there are many different ways of solving almost any programming task.
-Therefore, it is recommended that the reader first skim through a tutorial, then (and this is important) attempt to implement the content in their own style.
+Therefore, it is recommended that the reader first skim through a tutorial, then attempt to implement the content in their own style.

 The provided source code is by no means "perfect", and is intended as a gentle guide.